Login Sign in

 One category of digestive products for cats is probiotics.
 “Probiotics are a wonderful way to inoculate the intestines with ‘good’ bacteria that aid in digestion,” says Lund.
 “They can be enormously useful in treating inflammatory bowel disease and chronic diarrhea.”

 Though studies examining the benefits of probiotics for companion animals have been somewhat limited, those that have been performed show promise.
-One study found that shelter cats fed enterococcus faecium had fewer episodes of diarrhea than cats in the control group.
+One study found that shelter cats fed Enterococcus faecium had fewer episodes of diarrhea than cats in the control group.
 Another study showed that Lactobacillus acidophilus seemed to improve the quality of poop in healthy adult cats by increasing the number of ‘good’ bacteria (lactobacilli) and decreasing the number of coliforms.

 Another digestive supplement category to consider are gastrointestinal (GI) diets.
 “GI diets are also a great choice for easily-digestible, lower-fat diets in cats who have digestion issues,” says Lund.